 The included populations for Child Core Set measures can vary by state.
 For example, some states report a single combined rate for both the Medicaid and CHIP populations, but other states report separate rates for these populations.
 In addition, states may include beneficiaries in some delivery systems, but exclude other delivery systems.
 For example, a state may include beneficiaries who are enrolled in managed care, but exclude beneficiaries who are covered on a fee-for-service (FFS) basis.
 This variation in populations can affect measure performance and comparisons between states.

-The following states did not report data to the Centers for Medicare & Medicaid Services (CMS) for this measure: ID, MT, ND and SD.
+The term “states” includes the 50 states, the District of Columbia, and Puerto Rico.
+The following states did not report data to the Centers for Medicare & Medicaid Services (CMS) for this measure: CO, ID, MT, and PR.

 The Child Core Set specifications include guidance for calculating this measure using the administrative method.
 Unless otherwise specified, the administrative data source is the state’s Medicaid Management Information System (MMIS) and/or data submitted by managed care plans, including behavioral health plans.